nvim-tree/nvim-tree.lua/README.md

 ```

 For complete list of available configuration options see `:help nvim-tree.setup`.

-Each option is documented in `:help nvim-tree.OPTION_NAME` (nested options can be accessed by appending `.`, for example, `:help nvim-tree.view.mappings`).
+Each option is documented in `:help nvim-tree.OPTION_NAME`.
+Nested options can be accessed by appending `.`, for example, `:help nvim-tree.view.mappings`.

+## Commands

+See `:help nvim-tree-commands`.

+Basic commands:

+`:NvimTreeToggle` Open or close the tree.
+Takes an optional path argument.

+`:NvimTreeFocus` Open the tree if it is closed, and then focus on the tree.

+`:NvimTreeFindFile` Move the cursor in the tree for the current buffer, opening folders if needed.

+`:NvimTreeCollapse` Collapses the nvim-tree recursively.

 ## Mappings